mmb-irb/MDDB-workflow/README.md

 ## Usage

-For detailed instructions on how to use the workflow, please refer to the [usage guide](usage:).
+For detailed instructions on how to use the workflow, please refer to the [usage guide](https://mddb-workflow.readthedocs.io/en/latest/usage.html).

 ## Development

-For instructions about how to develop and test check the [development Guide](development:).
+For instructions about how to develop and test check the [development guide](https://mddb-workflow.readthedocs.io/en/latest/develop.html).